oldwatchlover/Rendering-Plant/Documentation/RP-INPUT-FORMAT.md

 #### Notes

-Only a subset of the full OBJ spec is supported.
-Material-related commands are consumed but ignored.
+Only a subset of the full OBJ spec is supported. `usemtl` is interpreted to assign per-polygon materials, but `mtllib` and smoothing groups are consumed but ignored.

 There is no support for paramentric curves or surfaces other than polygonal geometry.